sheygs/flask-api/README.md

 # flask-user-api

-A CRUD Flask User API as learning project
+> A small Flask User API as learning project